Kowsi/Harold-Financial_Planning/README.md

 ### Retirement Planner

-Using the IEX API to fetch historical closing prices for a retirement portfolio using the `SPY` and `AGG` tickers to represent the 60% stocks (SPY) and 40% bonds (AGG) and then run Monte Carlo simulations to project the portfolio performance at 30 years.
+Using the Plaid API to fetch historical closing prices for a retirement portfolio using the `SPY` and `AGG` tickers to represent the 60% stocks (SPY) and 40% bonds (AGG) and then run Monte Carlo simulations to project the portfolio performance at 30 years.

 #### Monte Carlo Simulation